mcastro64/Data622/Assignment1/EDA.md

 | job_services         | education_secondary  | 0.266532  |

+---

-# Algorithm Selection
+## Algorithm Selection

+The Bank data for this analysis is labeled given that the dependent variable `y` is a binary categorical variable with values "Yes" and "No".
+The pressence of labels means that we can use supervised machine learning algorithms that have been introduced so far in the semester, including Logistic Regress, Decision Trees, k-NN, LDA/QDA, and Naive Bayes.
+If the data was not labeled, we would select from unsupervised machine learning algorithms such as k-Means clustering and PCA.

-Of the methods introduced so far, Decision Trees, K-Nearest Neighbors (KNN), and Quadratic Discriminat Analysis (QDA) appear to be the best fit for our dataset.
-While initially I considered logistic regression and LDA, data exploration revealed that our data is not very linear, making either algorithms unsuitable for analysis given that we would violate the linearity assumptions inherent in theses algorithms.
-By contrast Decision Trees, KNN, and QDA does not make these assumptions.
+Of the machine learning algorithms that we have been introduced to, Decision Trees, K-Nearest Neighbors (k-NN), and Quadratic Discriminat Analysis (QDA) appear to be the best fit for our dataset.
+While initially I considered logistic regression given and LDA, data exploration revealed that our data is not linear, making neither algorithm suitable for our scenrio given that we would violate the linearity assumptions inherent in theses algorithms.
+By contrast, Decision Trees, k-NN, and QDA does not make these assumptions.

-What are the pros and cons of each algorithm you selected?

-K-nearest neight is a lazy-learner.
-Assumptions are relaxed, but data hungry and computationally expensive.
-Does not need labels
+### Algorithms Comparison

-Tree
+#### Decision Tree

-Which algorithm would you recommend, and why?

-Ultimately, it would be preferable to test the performance of all three algorithm before selecting a single one.

-Are there labels in your data?
-Did that impact your choice of algorithm?

-Yes, we have a labels for our data in the dependent variable `y`. `Y` is a binary categorical variable with values "Yes" and "No".

-My choice of algorithm relates to the dataset?

-Would your choice of algorithm change if there were fewer than 1,000 data records, and why?

-- Logistic regression
+A Decision Tree is non-parametric algorithm that splits at nodes based on feature values that create a tree-like structure.
+As a non-parametric method, Decions Trees don't make assumptions about the distribution of our data.
+Therefore, it is suitable for data that does not follow any specific pattern such as normal distribution.
+Decision Trees work well with mixed data (categorical and numerical) while being relatively computationally efficient on large datasets such as ours.
+Another advantage is in the ease of interpretation which can be good for communicating with stakeholders and decision makers when designing a future campaign.
+Additionally, data does not necessarily need to be normalized and imbalanced data is less of a concern, though implementing Class Weighting can help the model performance.
+A major disadvantage is that Decision Trees can be prone to overfitting.
+Decision Trees can also become unstable if there are too few records.
+Therefore, we should implement pruning in order to prevent overfitting or attempt an ensemble method such as Random Forest when working with this algorithm.

+#### k-Nearest Neighbors

+k-Nearest Neighbors (k-NN) is non-parametric algorithm that can model complex boundaries well.
+Since the algorithm needs to compute each distance between data points, k-NN is computationally expensive.
+The algorithm may take some time to calculate all 40k+ observartions in our dataset.
+Like a Decision Tree, k-NNs are easy to interpret.
+However, they can be more sensitive to irrelevant features as well as data using different scales.
+They are negatively impacted by imbalanced data.
+Therefore, we would need to standardize our data, implement dimensionality reduction and address imbalanced data before modeling when working with this algorithm.

+#### QDA

+Quadratic Discriminant Analysis (QDA) is a parametric algorithm that assumes that observations within each class are drawn from a multivariate Guassian distribution.
+QDA assumes that each class has its own coveriance vectors.
+A major advantage of using QDA is that it outputs probabilities not just labels.
+While QDA is effective on Gaussian distributions, it may perform poorly with our dataset where many of the features do not have normal distributions.
+One-hot encoding of our categorical variables can inflate the overall dimensions in our model.
+This can make coveriance matrixes large and require a large enough dataset to avoid become noisy and computationally unstable or even impossible to compute.
+They can also be sensitive to outliers and different scales and are negatively impacted by imbalanced data.
+Therefore, we will need to address outliers, standardize our data, address imbalanced data before modeling when working with this algorithm.

+#### Recommended Algorithm

+While it would be preferable to test the performance of all three algorithm before selecting one, I am selecting the Decision Tree algorithm to start my analysis given the size of our dataset (41k), the fact that it mixes categorical and numerical variables, and that our numeric parameters are non-linear or normally distributed.
+Decision Trees may perform best for our particular dataset and features.
+Decision Trees should be able to handle the number of records relatively efficiently, work well with mixed data even without one-hot encoding, and don't require linear data.
+By contrast KNN may be computationally expensive for a dataframe of our size.
+Both KNN and QDA may perform poorly, given the number of categorical variables that need to be one-hot encoded that would inflate the number of dimensions in our dataframe.
+QDA also assumes that our data is normally distributed.
+However, pruning correctly will be critical to avoid overfitting our data.
+Alternatively, we could use an Ensemble Tree improve our model's performance.

+Decision Trees would still be an effective choice for our dataset even had less than 1,000 observations due to the number of features in our dataset.
+While k-NN would be able to process the smaller dataset better than the larger one, it may still struggle to perform well since it requires one-hot encoding our categorical varibles.
+This increases the number of dimensions that the alogorithm needs to work with, which results in added noise and may make if difficult to compute the distances between points at high dimensions.
+We would need to implement dimensionality recudction to improve outputs.
+QDA would continue to suffer from the aforementioned issues, given that representational sample of our data would violate its normality assuption.

+---

 ## Pre-processing